Corporate governance and management

 Norsk Tipping does not operate with a corporate assembly.

 In 2007, in order to highlight gender representation requirements, an amendment was made to the Articles of Association stipulating that gender representation on the Board should be in accordance with the provisions of Section 20-6, subsection 1, of the Norwegian Limited Liability Companies Act (aksjeloven).
 The corporate governance guidelines issued by the Ministry of Culture stipulate requirements regarding the composition of Boards in respect of members' expertise, capacity and diversity.
 Board members must be appointed from a broad base, and the composition of the Board shall meet the requirements stipulated in gender equality legislation.
-Furthermore, the Board must possess commercial/corporate economic expertise, expertise in public sector ownership and communication between the public and private sectors, socio-political expertise and general social awareness.
+Furthermore, a Board must possess commercial/corporate economic expertise, expertise in public sector ownership and communication between the public and private sectors, socio-political expertise and general social awareness.
 Moreover, Board members should be socially-oriented and have a knowledge and awareness of the company's function in society.
-No special emphasis is placed during the appointment of Board members on qualifications in environmental matters.

 Employees at Norsk Tipping have the opportunity to raise issues via the employee representatives.
 The CEO at Norsk Tipping attends Board meetings but has no voting entitlement.

 The Ministry of Culture has instructed the Board that it should take decisions independently in accordance with universal commercial principles.
 The Board's instructions are stipulated by Royal Decree.
 The Board Chair and Deputy Chair are appointed by the Ministry of Culture.
 The Board Chair is not a member of the company's management.
 Board members receive a fixed annual fee that is not linked to the company's financial result.
 The size of the fee is specified in the notes accompanying the annual accounts.

 The background and qualifications of each Board member are published in the company's annual report.